bioinf-kud/Optimality-in-glycolysis-enzyme-allocation/README.md

 *./figures_and_source_data/*<br>
 This directory stores all R scripts and tables used to generate all figures.
-Datasets were compressed, unzip is needed before use.
+Datasets were compressed, please unzip them before use.

 *./programs/*<br>
 This directory stores c programs and a set of test data.